-Forty-six years ago today, in the Anti-Poverty Center in North Oakland, California, two young black American activists composed a “10-Point Program” as a blueprint for their envisaged revolution.
-Subtitled “What We Want and What We Believe”, this (literal) call-to-arms represented a significant shift in the African American civil rights struggle which not only forsook the non-violent tactics of Martin Luther King Jr. but upped Malcolm X’s militant ante.
-In addition to the usual calls for equal housing, employment, education and health care, the 10-Point Program codified a radical new vision for a Black Society free from its white colonial oppressors.
-Amongst their demands were exemption for all blacks from military service, freedom for all black prisoners, remuneration for the crime of slavery, a United Nations-supervised plebiscite for an independent black colony and the right to bear arms as an act of self-defense from police brutality.
+Forty-seven years ago today, in the Anti-Poverty Center in North Oakland, California, two young black American activists composed a “10-Point Program” for their envisaged revolution.
+Subtitled “What We Want and What We Believe”, this literal call-to-arms represented a significant shift in the African American civil rights struggle which not only forsook the non-violent tactics of Martin Luther King Jr. but upped Malcolm X’s militant ante.
+In addition to the common cries for equal housing, employment, education and health care, the 10-Point Program codified a radical new vision for a Black Society free from its white oppressors.
+Here were bold new demands for exemption for all blacks from military service, freedom for all black prisoners, remuneration for the crime of slavery, a United Nations-supervised plebiscite for an independent black colony and the right to bear arms as an act of self-defense from police brutality.
 This extraordinary manifesto, written by the self-educated Huey P. Newton and Bobby Seale, heralded the active birth of Black Power and marked the official founding of the Black Panther Party for Self-Defense – arguably the most revolutionary post-1776 American movement.

-Inspired by the words and deeds of Frantz Fanon, Malcolm X, Chairman Mao and Che Guevara and equipped with law books, shotguns and a strict uniform code, Newton and Seale mounted an ingenious campaign which quickly catapulted the BPP into a national organisation; within two years, over 2,000 Panthers were mobilized across America – including some of the most impressive rhetoricians of the counterculture: Eldridge Cleaver, Stokely Carmichael, George Jackson and Fred Hampton.
+Inspired by the words and deeds of Frantz Fanon, Malcolm X, Chairman Mao and Che Guevara – and equipped with law books, shotguns and a strict uniform code – Newton and Seale mounted an ingenious campaign which quickly catapulted the BPP into a nationwide organisation.
+Within two years, over 2,000 Panthers were mobilized across America – including some of the most formidable revolutionaries of the Sixties counterculture: Eldridge Cleaver, Stokely Carmichael, George Jackson and Fred Hampton.